Discovering...

 The network consists of two main axes: a north-south line connecting Tangier to Marrakech via Casablanca and Rabat, and an east-west line running from Casablanca through Fes to Oujda near the Algerian border.
 The Casablanca-Rabat shuttle, running every 30 minutes, is one of the busiest commuter routes in Africa.

 ONCF has invested heavily in modernization.
 Beyond the Al Boraq high-speed service, conventional trains have been upgraded with air conditioning, comfortable seating, and digital ticketing.
-Stations across the network have undergone renovation with improved facilities, accessibility features, and real-time departure boards.
+Stations across the network have undergone renovation with improved facilities, accessibility features, and real-time departure boards showing the current morocco train schedule.

 The fastest train on the African continent, connecting Tangier to Casablanca in just over 2 hours.